Gamewolf3000/D3D11-Hook/README.md

 ## Examples

-If you click the images below you will be directed to youtube videos showing the first version of the project applied on Metro 2033 and planet coaster.
+If you click the images below you will be directed to youtube videos showing the first version of the project applied on Metro 2033 and Planet Coaster.

 [![D3D11 Viewer (Metro 2033)](http://img.youtube.com/vi/VIZ59WWoPuc/0.jpg)](http://www.youtube.com/watch?v=VIZ59WWoPuc&feature=youtu.be "D3D11 Viewer (Metro 2033)")